trusktr/rocket-module/README.md

       entry point is having duplicate code, which is the same as Meteor's dependency handling.
 - [ ] Handle source maps.
-- [ ] Use npm.commands.outdated to detect if we need to run
+- [ ] Use `npm outdated` to detect if we need to run `npm update`.
-      npm.commands.update.
 We'll need to run the update command when dependencies listed in npm.json files have changed in order to update the local packages.
 - [ ] Test in Windows.
 - [ ] Report file-specific Webpack errors using corresponding InputFile.error() calls.
 - [ ] Finish commented TODOs that are left in rocket:module.